Australian Indigenous advisory bodies: South Australia

 In May 2021, South Australian premier Steven Marshall announced his government's intention to create the state's first First Nations Voice to Parliament.
-After the election of a state Labor government in 2022, new premier Peter Malinauskas pledged to implement this state-based Voice to Parliament, as well as restarting treaty talks and greater investment in areas affecting Aboriginal people in the state.
-In July 2022 Dale Agius was appointed as the state's first commissioner for First Nations Voice, with the role commencing in August and responsible for liaising with federal government.
-Kokatha elder Roger Thomas would continue as commissioner for Aboriginal Engagement for a further six months.

-In January 2023 the government secured the support of the Greens for a bill which would be debated in parliament later in the year.
-The process would include the election of 40 people by Aboriginal and Torres Strait Islander people enrolled to vote for members specific to their geographic area, with 12 of these forming a statewide voice, which would be entitled to address the parliament on any bill being debated.
-An open letter was sent in early January to Agius and Kyam Maher (Attorney-General of South Australia and Minister for Aboriginal Affairs) by Native Title Services SA on behalf of most of the native title bodies, voicing some concerns about aspects of the model, saying the proposal would bypass established individual native title groups' voices.
-Maher said later that their concerns would be taken into consideration, and the Voice would ensure the existence of a formal structure to take into account their views.
+After the election of a state Labor government in 2022, new premier Peter Malinauskas pledged to implement this state-based Voice to Parliament, as well as restarting treaty talks.
+In July 2022 Dale Agius was appointed as the state's first commissioner for First Nations Voice.
+In January 2023 the government secured the support of the Greens for a bill to be debated in parliament later in the year.
+The process includes the election of 40 people by Aboriginal and Torres Strait Islander people enrolled to vote for members specific to their geographic area, with 12 of these forming a statewide Voice, which is entitled to address the parliament on any bill being debated.
+An open letter was sent in early January to Agius and Kyam Maher (Attorney-General of South Australia and Minister for Aboriginal Affairs) by Native Title Services SA on behalf of most of the native title bodies, voicing some concerns about aspects of the model.
+Maher said that their concerns would be taken into consideration and a formal structure would exist to take into account their views.

 One Nation's sole MP Sarah Game expressed her opposition to the legislation, and the South Australian Liberal Party announced its opposition to the proposed voice, saying that it was flawed.
 The bill passed in a special Sunday sitting of parliament on 26 March 2023 and was given royal assent immediately afterwards in a public event on the steps of Parliament House.
 Thousands of onlookers attended the event, watching some of the events inside the building projected live onto large screens.